jalindogan/LearningOutcome15/README.md

 Explain the relevance of vim:

-> Vim is used to ensure the fasted and most efficient way to program and script any code.
+> Vim is used to ensure the fastest and most efficient way to program and script any code is done.